-4. We will continue with reading the Bible, the Holy Word for Morning Revival and the Life Study of Matthew.
+We will continue with reading the Bible, the Holy Word for Morning Revival and the Life Study of Matthew.
 We encourage much more prayer and fellowship among all the saints by means that are safe.
+Until the situation changes, we will hold all of our meetings via Zoom.

 We feel it is both sovereign and opportune for us to use these coming weeks to meet in different ways throughout the city (cf. Acts 8:4), and we expect the word of the Lord to grow and prevail throughout Pleasant Hill and surrounding areas (Acts 19:20).
 Let us all give ourselves to the Lord to freshly experience Him for His advancement during this time.

 In addition to complying with the shelter in place order, we should also continue to use practices that can prevent or limit the spread of the virus.
-Contra Costa Health Services posted these recommendations on their website
+You can find information on these preventative practices and other useful information on the Contra Costa Health Services and California Department of Health websites:

 Given the amount of information that’s flowing across the internet, it can be difficult to determine what’s true and what is not true.
 We suggest that you look to the following organizations and their websites for current information: